augustine0890/go-go/go-in-action/concurrency/note.md

 ## Mutexes
 - A mutex is named after the concept of mutual exclusion.
 - A mutex is used to create a critical section around code that ensures only one goroutine at a time can excute that code section.

+## Channels
+- An _unbuffered channel_ is a channel with no capacity to hold any value before it's received.